Summary

 Nevil Speer over at Drovers notes that this has the feeling of 2014, but this time is a bit different.
 Dairy cows are well-positioned to help the general population.
 Bred dairy cows through IVF not only provide the dairy with product to sell, but also calves to sell for replacements and steers to sell to processors.
 Specific genetics allow crossbreeding of dairy/beef cross.
 Traditional dairy cattle such as the common Jersey, the brown dairy cows that supply a huge amount of milk (or fluid), or the Dalmatian spotted Holsteins are not that great for beef, such as Angus, Beefmaster, or Brahman.
 Crossing is nothing new, Brangus (Brahman & Angus cross) and even Wangus (Wagyu & Angus cross) cattle have been bred for decades to suit environments that may be ill-suited for one breed.
 Brahman and Red Angus do very well in hot climates, for example.
 Using modern IVF technology and breeding the over 9 million dairy cattle is an easy way, as Mr. Speer states, to ease a lot of the replacement issues we are likely to have going into next year.

 The culmination of all these factors leads the future to move into two directions, more cattle born not on traditional cow/calf stockyards, and additional costs.
 The consumer will continue to see increased priced going into next year.
 Warnings have already been issued in the feed markets alerting producers to price hikes happening seemingly monthly and with a big true-up potentially in February of next year.
 Feed prices drive the finished cattle prices for the packers, which then are included in the wholesale costs, through the retailers, and as you guess, back to the consumers.
 With another year of ENSO stuck again, grain prices are set to continue to stay high, furthering food inflation well past the first and even second quarter of next year.
 Harvest still continues, but the USDA has already begun to discount this year's yields.
 We also expect fertilizer shortages to continue due to the lockout from Russia and China, with the added caveat that European producers will be unable to produce due to the worsening energy crises.
-This year will be a little more dire as fields that were planted with nitrogen fixing soybeans will have to be planted with corn that requires quite a bit of nitrogen fertilizers, or laid fallow, which is the direction some Texas farmers are choosing.
+This year will be a little more dire, as fields that were planted with nitrogen-fixing soybeans will have to be planted with corn that requires quite a bit of nitrogen fertilizers, or laid fallow, which is the direction some Texas farmers are choosing.
 The crystal ball shows a murky overall food future, one of climatic uncertainty and higher prices.

 Editor's Note: The summary bullets for this article were chosen by Seeking Alpha editors.